xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 thoughtfully provided by Motorola.

-The alternative is to assign  a  secondary  register,  which I've chosen to be R7.
-(Why not R1?
+The alternative is to assign  a  secondary  register,  which I've chosen to be `R7`.
+(Why not `R1`?
 Because I  have  later  plans for the other registers.)

-The  first  step in this new structure  is  to  introduce  a  Pop procedure analogous to the Push.
-This procedure will always Pop the top element of the stack into D7:
+The  first  step in this new structure  is  to  introduce  a  `Pop` procedure analogous to the `Push`.
+This procedure will always `Pop` the top element of the stack into `D7`:

 ```delphi
 {---------------------------------------------------------------}